ravi-shyam/ravi-shyam/README.md

 - 👀 I’m interested in full stack web/app development
 - 🌱 I’m currently learning React Native, Vanilla JS and CSS
 - 💞️ I’m looking to collaborate on interesting SaaS ideas
-- 📫 How to reach me, mail me at notifyravishyam@gmail.com
+- 📫 How to reach me?
+Mail me at: notifyravishyam@gmail.com

 <!---
 ravi-shyam/ravi-shyam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.